chrispycrust/news-homepage/README.md

 # What I learned

-- **What effective learning is.** For a long time I was struggling with getting elements to line up neatly with each other with the underlying grid to match the design.
+- **How I learn best.** For a long time I was struggling with getting elements to line up neatly with each other with the underlying grid to match the design.
 I ended up discovering that grid doesn’t apply to non-direct descendants.
 Later, I realised I already read this section in Comeau's CSS course[^1] but I completely forgot about it because I didn’t have to apply it anywhere.
 Indeed, I finished the grid problems in the course, but applying it to a complete projectl like this home page presented more problems and gaps in my understanding.
 It goes to show I need to asap get into a project and discover challenges and difficulties for myself, to truly understand how the properties work before a lesson gets through to me.
 It's as Sonke Ahrens talked about, I learn better when I struggle on my own first for a while and without being introduced because I'm forced to discover things for myself.
 The struggle is memorable.

 - The challenge of coding - once I fix one problem, another one pops up
 - Learnt about the importance of semantics and accessibility